0nix/ggj21/twine/scriptstuff.md

 K: Yeah, yeah.
 Probably you should start packing but not quickly, who knows when Housing is going to assign you your new flat.
 Even though they should.
 Don't get too comfortable though, the Party is breathing down my neck.

-H: How so?
+H: How s-s-so?

 K: Well, you haven't been a good enough boy, Hassel.
 What do you want me to say?
 You're a no-show at your local Party meetings, and even if you say you tutor children as volunteer work that's not going to be enough in your new position.
 You know, they might actually block your promotion if you don't show your face around at least.

-H: Oh c-c-c-c'mon Kleiner, a man's got to have some peace and quiet!
+H: Oh c-c-c-c'mon Kleiner, a m-man's got to have some peace and quiet!
 I get back home, I cook my meals, I sweep m-m-m-my floors...
-I've got things to do other than sit every week for two or three hours to hear some patsy from Berlin-
+I've got things to do o-o-other than sit every week for two o-o-or three hours to hear some patsy from Berlin-

 K: Don't you start now, you never know who's listening.
 At any rate, the Party wants your face in their offices as soon as possible.
 Have something to hand them, anything will do.